alexeyrodriguez/toktts/README.md

 architecture with an encoding transformer model and decoding transformer model with cross attention.

 Audio is converted into tokens using Meta's Encodec.
-At the moment due to limited time and money budget this only works with the very first seconds of audio and it is WIP.
+At the moment due to limited time and money budget this only works with the very first seconds of audio.

+This is work in progress and the artchitecture search and hyperparameters is ongoing.